 LG has a 15-25 year warranty that covers labor costs for repairs or replacements for manufacturer defects (depending on the solar panel models).

 In 2011 Panasonic purchased Sanyo Solar, which was the best solar panel manufacturer on market until SunPower came along.
 Today, Panasonic panels are about equivalent to LG, with both companies tying for 2nd best in the market.
 They are high voltage and high quality panels.
 They have a 19.1% to 19.7% efficiency rating and are guaranteed at 90.76% production in year 25.

 Panasonic has a 15 year warranty on materials and workmanship from the date of purchase by the customer, or a 25 year warranty if the system is registered on their website within 60 days.
 Their warranty excludes installations on mobile, marine or recreational vehicles of any kind, and exposure to ocean spray.

-Lumos panels have a 5 year repair, replacement and refund warranty and does not cover labor.
+Lumos panels have a 10 year repair, replacement and refund warranty but it does not cover labor or shipping/transportation.

 Hyundai uses the same technology as LG but is several years behind.
 Their solar panels are much less expensive but they’re not as efficient and take up more square footage, so they’re a good choice for installations where space is not an issue.
 Hyundai solar panels have a 15.8% to 18.4% efficiency range and are guaranteed to be producing at 80.2% at year 25.
 Hyundai is a very diversified company and has been in the solar industry since 2005.